AleMorales/ModularTypes.jl/README.md

 ```
 will work.

+### Keyword and optional arguments

+Methods and function signatures used with `@traitdispatch`, `@traitmethod` and
+`@forwardtraitmethod` may contain optional and keyword arguments.
+However, these
+arguments cannot be used for trait dispatch.
+Also, the default values assigned
+in the `@traitdispatch` method will override any default values assigned in the
+`@traitmethod` or `@forwardtraitmethod` methods.

 ## How does this work?

 This is an implementation of so-called Tim Holy's Traits inspired on the packages